codeimpossible/codeimpossible.github.com/_posts/2011-11-13-Notepad-it-s-time-we-saw-other-editors.md

 **Finding stuff is easier**
 The find function is incredibly easy to use, just hit ctrl+f and start typing.
-SublimeText will bring you to the first match and start highlighing all the other matches.&nbsp;Find and replace uses&nbsp;**real** regular expressions, not the strange hybrid that notepad++ uses and definitely not that filthy mess that visual studio tries to pass off as regular expressions.
+SublimeText will bring you to the first match and start highlighing all the other matches.
+Find and replace uses **real** regular expressions, not the strange hybrid that notepad++ uses and definitely not that filthy mess that visual studio tries to pass off as regular expressions.

 I'll be evaluating SublimeText for another couple of days, building out some plugins and using it as my default for a while before I make the decision to buy it, but it's already impressed the hell out of me and made me want to stop using Notepad++.